Available in Brazil, Argentina, Mexico

 control disease-related symptoms.

-In this study, participants with relapse/refractory (R/R) CLL who were previously exposed
+In this study, participants with relapsed/refractory (R/R) CLL who were previously

-to a BTKi and a BCL2i will receive BGB-16673 or the investigator's choice of idelalisib
+exposed to a BTKi and a BCL2i will receive BGB-16673 or the investigator's choice of

-plus rituximab or bendamustine plus rituximab or venetoclax plus rituximab retreatment.
+idelalisib plus rituximab (for CLL only) or bendamustine plus rituximab or venetoclax

 Approximately 250 participants will be included in this study around the world.